probabilistic-numerics/probnum/CONTRIBUTING.md

 - makes minimal changes to the interface and core codebase

 If you would like to contribute but are unsure how, then writing examples, documentation or working on [open issues](https://github.com/probabilistic-numerics/probnum/issues) are a good way to start.
-See the [Advanced](https://probabilistic-numerics.github.io/probnum/development/contributing.html#Advanced) section for detailed instructions.
+See the [detailed contribution guide](https://probabilistic-numerics.github.io/probnum/development/contributing.html#detailed-contribution-guide) for more instructions.

 ### Code Quality